hchlhwang/Triton/README.md

 ### Assembly

   1. We will first mount the RPLiDAR on top of the robot.
-You will need to loosen the six screws on top of the robot with a 1/16" hex key.
-Be careful not to lose the small spacers that are on top of the pillars on the side.
+You will need to loosen the six screws on top of the robot with a 1/16" hex key. <b>Be careful not to lose the small spacers</b> that are on top of the pillars on the side.
 Connect the LiDAR to the Jetson board through the USB converter.
 Refer to the image below:
   <p align="center">
     <img src="media/hw-lidar.png" alt="Table1: 18 Activities" width="70%" height="70%">
   </p>